qjack001/Git-Cooking/_posts/meals/2021-01-30-Vegetarian-xiao-long-bao-(soup-dumplings).md

 7. Steam for 8-10 minutes, depending on dumpling size.

 ### Notes
--Generally you want to try to have enough aspic that your filling is 1/3 to 1/2 soup jelly to meat.
+- Generally you want to try to have enough aspic that your filling is 1/3 to 1/2 soup jelly to meat.
 You will want more than you think if you want really soupy dumplings, because the filling and skins will absorb some of the soup.
--The good news with making vegetarian dumplings is that you can taste the meat filling for seasoning as you go, which I would highly recommend to make sure it is adequatly salty and balanced when it comes to components like sesame oil and green onions.
+- The good news with making vegetarian dumplings is that you can taste the meat filling for seasoning as you go, which I would highly recommend to make sure it is adequatly salty and balanced when it comes to components like sesame oil and green onions.
--adding leftover milk solids from making ghee or just some plain ghee goes a long way in increasing the dumpling's richness -unless you have been making dumpling skins for years or have a pasta machine to roll them out for you I do not recommend trying to make them at home.
+- adding leftover milk solids from making ghee or just some plain ghee goes a long way in increasing the dumpling's richness
+- unless you have been making dumpling skins for years or have a pasta machine to roll them out for you I do not recommend trying to make them at home.
 This recipie is already annoyingly time consuming
--that being said, the good part of making skins yourself is size control.
+- that being said, the good part of making skins yourself is size control.
 I recommend making them slightly larger than you think you'll need to make your life easier when folding the dumplings.